 Free shipping is attractive to customers, which makes the offer a potential competitive advantage.
 It plays an important role in the potential buyer’s decision making process when it’s time to choose where they will spend their money.

-In our webinar with ShipStation about the eCommerce experience, we emphasize that free shipping is no longer a perk – it's a requirement.
+Free shipping is no longer a perk – it's a requirement.
 If you aren't offering free shipping, you are likely losing customers to retailers who can.

 That said, we acknowledge that free shipping isn't feasible for every retailer.
 If you fall into that category, we recommend a few strategies to still incorporate the concept to reduce abandoned carts.

 - High shipping costs often deter customers from completing a purchase, but wrapping all costs into the price of each product entices customers to follow through.

 - Offer free shipping when customers spend over a certain dollar amount

 - Up-sell by giving consumers free shipping when they purchase two or more items

 - Set a specific time period for how long the offer is available (this option is most useful during slow periods)